Our water chemistry program defies swimming pool industry standards, textbooks, and pool stores. This article explains why we are different.

 Range Chemistry (water balance)

 Simply "correcting" the pH back into textbook range violates the LSI in these examples.
-The textbooks fail to account for pH naturally rising, thanks to the loss of CO2.
-And notice the ranges above do not factor in water temperature at all.
+And what about the pH naturally rising, thanks to the loss of CO2?
+Furthermore, notice that the ranges above do not factor in water temperature at all.